mja2001/SolDocs/Readme.md

-README.md — SolDocsPlus

-markdown
-🔐 SolDocsPlus – Secure Encrypted Document Sharing on Solana SolDocsPlus is a decentralized application that allows users to upload, encrypt, and share documents from wallet to wallet — all secured with client-side encryption, on-chain access control, and decentralized storage using IPFS.
+# 🔐 SolCipher – Secure Encrypted Document Sharing on Solana
+SolCipher is a decentralized application that allows users to upload, encrypt, and share documents from wallet to wallet — all secured with client-side encryption, on-chain access control, and decentralized storage using IPFS.

 ---

-🚀 Features
+## 🚀 Features

 - ✅ End-to-end file encryption (AES-GCM in browser)
 - ✅ Upload files to IPFS via Web3.Storage